 - The Tax Advisor is — not — prepared to participate in dispute-resolution proceedings before a consumer conciliation body (sects.
 36, 37 German Act on Alternative Dispute Resolution in Consumer Matters [Gesetz über die alternative Streitbeilegung in Verbrauchersachen – VSBG]).5)

 13. Validity in the event of partial nullity

 Should individual provisions of these terms and conditions of engagement be or become invalid, then this shall not affect the validity of the remaining provisions.

-1) Moreover, for purposes of the processing of personal data, a legal basis under art.
-6 EU General Data Protection Regulation (“GDPR”) must be applicable.
-That norm merely lists the legal bases for a lawful processing of personal data.
-In addition, the Tax Advisor must fulfill the duty to provide certain information, under sects.
+2) Moreover, for purposes of the processing of personal data, a legal basis under art.
+6 GDPR must be applicable.
+In addition, the Tax Advisor must fulfill the duty to provide certain information, under arts.
 13 or 14 GDPR, by way of furnishing additional information.
-In this regard please note the comments and explanations contained in the instruction leaflet regarding forms no. 1005 “data-protection information for clients” and no. 1006 “data-protection information regarding the processing of staff data”.
+In this regard please note the comments and explanations contained in DWS instruction leaflet no. 1007 regarding DWS forms no. 1005 “data-protection information for clients” and no. 1006 “data-protection information regarding the processing of staff data”.

 All rights reserved.
 It is not permitted to reprint the products in whole or in part and/or to reproduce them by photomechanical means.